Skip to content

 What does parchment skin look like?

-It is thin, dry, slightly wrinkled and has reduced elasticity.
+It is thin, dry, slightly wrinkled, and has reduced elasticity.

-Does dehydrated skin cause parchment skin?
+Does skin dehydration cause parchment skin?

 Yes, dehydration is one of the most common causes of its formation.

-Can parchment skin be under the eyes?
+Can parchment skin appear under the eyes?

 Yes, the eye area is particularly susceptible to its appearance.